 - Check regulations for your state: Regulations can vary substantially from state to state.
 Understanding what the landscape looks like where you live is a critical first step.

-After you lay out your general strategy, it’s time to consider vendor partners
+After you lay out your general strategy, it’s time to consider telepsychiatry vendor partners for your CMHC

 It’s important to carefully vet potential telepsychiatry vendors to ensure they’ll be a good fit for your organization.
 After all, they’re going to be your partners every step of the way – and, in many cases, will be largely responsible for treating your patient populations.